jgcoliveira/ECommerce--Sales-Business-Review/README.md

 # q2_business_rev
 Sales Data BI project using using Excel and MySQL for data cleaning and modelling and PowerBI for visualization

-This project is meant to demonstrate data manipulation skills necessary for Business Intelligence and Data Analyst roles The data present on this project belongs to Olist (a Brazilian online retailer) and is made up of several tables describing information related with online orders between September 2016 and October 2018.
+This project is meant to demonstrate data manipulation skills necessary for Business Intelligence and Data Analyst roles, such as planning, data cleansing, modelling and visualization using industry-standard tools such as MS Excel, MySQL and Power BI.

+The subject dataset belongs to Olist (a Brazilian online retailer) and is made up of several tables describing information related with online orders between September 2016 and October 2018.

 Project Walkthrough: